hechong/hupili.github.com/pages/mac-jumpstart.md

    up == F3 -- multi-desktop view.
    * Four fingers scratch: Launchpad.

+## Basic Keyboard Shortcuts

+   * People who come from Windows or Linux should first note the "Apple Key", i.e. "command".
+   If you have "control+xxx" in your impression from previous experience, try "command+xxx". e.g. "command+c" for copy, "command+v" for paste, "command+s" for save, etc.
+   This single tip can help you get back half of the efficiency.

+## Input Method (Chinese)

+   * Squirrel.
+   Commonly recognized as the best Chinese IME for MAC.

 ## Tools to Help Linux Geek Jumpstart

    * [homebrew](https://github.com/mxcl/homebrew/wiki/Installation).